-(k) a statement explaining why any of the above information is omitted or incomplete.
-A copy of the statement and the information required by 102 CMR 5.10(8)(a) through (j) shall be maintained in the adoptive family's and child's records.
+2. updated information regarding any estimated costs relative to the adoption for which the prospective adoptive parents may be held responsible, including but not limited to the cost of birthparent transportation, living and support services; foreseeable medical costs for the child which may not be covered by insurance; legal costs relative to assuring that the child is free for adoption and relative to finalizing the adoption; travel and lodging in connection with any interstate or international adoption, and any other fees for services provided or arranged by the licensee; 3. a schedule for payment of anticipated costs; 4. an estimated date of placement;

+5. an opportunity to meet the child prior to placement or, in the case of international adoption, a photograph of the child taken not more than three months prior to entering the pre-placement agreement;

+6. a written explanation why any of the required information has not been provided.

+(c) Limits on Pre-Placement Agreement.

+1. The licensee shall not enter into a pre-placement agreement with adoptive parent applicants prior to the expectant parent’s third trimester of pregnancy.

+2. The pre-placement agreement shall not obligate the licensee to place, nor the prospective adoptive parents to accept the placement of a child for adoption.

+3. The pre-placement agreement may be terminated by either party with 72 hours written notice of intent to terminate the agreement.

+4. The licensee may not enter into a pre-placement agreement regarding a particular child with more than one prospective adoptive parent or couple concurrently.

+(8) Payment of Expectant Parent Expenses.
+The licensee shall not place a child with any potential adoptive parent who has provided payment, money, consideration or services to that child's birthparent or to anyone on behalf of the child’s birthparent, except through the licensee.

+(9) Information Prior to Placement.
+Prior to placement of the child in the prospective adoptive home, the licensee shall provide the prospective adoptive parents in writing any additional information available regarding the child since the pre-placement agreement and any updates or corrections to the information provided in the pre-placement agreement.

 (10) Rights and Responsibilities of Adoptive Parents.
-Prior to placement, the licensee shall inform the adoptive parents of their rights and responsibilities regarding the child prior to legalization of the adoption.
+Prior to placement, the licensee shall inform the adoptive parents in writing of their rights and responsibilities regarding the child prior to legalization of the adoption.
 Such information shall include but not be limited to medical care, travel outside the state and any other areas where law requires consent of parents or guardians.

-(11) Responsibilities of the Social Worker for the Foster Home.
-Each foster home shall be assigned a social worker or homefinder/family resource worker who shall:

-(a) be responsible for providing direct services to the foster family;

-(b) visit the family in the foster family home at least quarterly and otherwise be available to assist the foster parents as requested;

-(c) meet with the foster parents to address any concerns regarding the family's ability to provide care for children.

-(12) Responsibilities of the Social Worker for the Adoptive Home.
+(11) Responsibilities of the Social Worker for the Adoptive Home.
 The licensee shall assign a social worker who will be responsible for providing direct services to the adoptive family until the adoption is finalized.
 The social worker shall assist the adoptive parents and the child with any adoption-related matters and shall:

+(a) prior to placement, make contact at least quarterly with applicants who have been approved for placement;

+(b) following placement, assist the adoptive parents and the child with any adoption-related matters;

-(a) make monthly supervisory contacts with the adoptive parents, beginning no later than two weeks after placement, and continuing until the adoption decree is entered.
+(c) following placement, make monthly supervisory contacts with the adoptive parents, beginning no later than two weeks after placement, and continuing until the adoption decree is entered.
 Beginning no later than six weeks after placement, such contacts shall be face to face at least every other month.
 At least two contacts shall be in the adoptive parent home with the child and parents;